 Software residing on the managed device.
 It's responsible for:

-A central system (typically a server or workstation) that runs SNMP management software.
+It is a central system (typically a server or workstation) that runs SNMP management software.
 It's responsible for:

 A structured database that defines the characteristics of the managed devices.
 It's like a dictionary that describes: